 The White Seal is a beautiful story, classic Kipling, dark and rich and not at all condescending to kids.
 Best of all, Kipling begins his tale with the mother seal singing softly to her young pup.
 (The opening poem is called The Seal Lullaby).

 I was struck so deeply by those first beautiful words, and a simple, sweet Disney-esque song just came gushing out of me.
-I wrote it down as quickly as I could, had my wife record it while I accompanies her at the piano, and then dropped it off at the film studio.
+I wrote it down as quickly as I could, had my wife record it while I accompanied her at the piano, and then dropped it off at the film studio.

 I didn’t hear anything from them for weeks and weeks, and I began to despair.
 Did they hate it?
 Was it too melodically complex?
 Did they even listen to it?
 Finally, I called them, begging to know the reason that they had rejected my tender little song.
 “Oh,” said the exec, “we decided to make Kung Fu Panda instead.”